woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 ## Chapter Thirteen
 In the case of a caterpillar that’s no problem because a caterpillar has no mind, it has no notion of itself as a chooseror self-guider.
 But in our case what will we do?
 We are the mind, everything we’ve ever thought of ourselves as being is the mind.
 If the mind decides to “be the way it is,” that is just another decision by the mind, it’s the mind surviving.
 And the mind can never be herenow, can never simply be the way it is.
 No, **it’s very busy trying to get somewhere**.
 So how is this paradox resolved?

-To answer that question we must introduce the notion of being or the **true self**.
+To answer that question we must introduce <font color=red>the notion of being or the true self</font>.
 It is who we really are, but it is not“you” or “I.” It has nothing to do with who or what we think we are.
 It has nothing to do with the mind, nothing to do with our tapes, models, programs, voice-overs, thoughts, emotions,sensations, stories, actions, presentations, metaphysics or anything else about “you” or “I.” No, **it’s who we really are.
 And it’s beyond the world of stimulus-response.**

-**The true self is like an empty blue sky — vast, silent,unchanging.
+**<font color=red>The true self is like an empty blue sky — vast, silent,unchanging.
 It’s pure consciousness, pure existence.
 It has no form, and it doesn't look like anything.
-It is reality, but has nothing to do with the mind’s stories of reality.**
+It is reality, but has nothing to do with the mind’s stories of reality.</font>**

 It is truth, but has nothing to do with concepts or words.
 It is beauty itself, but a beauty beyond form or image.It is bliss, but it has nothing to do with what is normally thought of as happiness because it has no cause.
 It is peace,stillness, silence, but it has nothing to do with what normally is thought of as relaxation in human life.

-No formulations of any kind can really describe being,the self, the existence.
-It is emptiness, nothing, the absence of anything.
+No formulations of any kind can really describe being,the self, the existence. <font color=red>It is emptiness, nothing, the absence of anything</font>.
 It is unsayable, unthinkable, not reachable by any conceptualization.
 That is, we can conceptualize it but the conceptualization is just nonsense because it has nothing todo with existence or being itself. **Being is unlimited and words are limited — the gap is more or less unbridgeable**.
-Thus allwords and concepts about it are fundamentally false, because words come from a context of exclusion and existence is not that way.
+Thus all words and concepts about it are fundamentally false, because <font color=red>words come from a context of exclusion and existence is not that way</font>.

 Lets look directly.
 In order for any conceptualization at all to be formed something must be excluded; otherwise we have the totality, the whole, but no concept.
 In order to form the concept of ‘pencil” we must exclude that which is “not-pencil.”
-In order to form the concept of “red” we must exclude that which is not-red.”This is why no mental formulation, no conceptual system no matter how subtle or sublime can be the truth.
-Because concepts are ultimately grounded in limitation,exclusion, logic — and truth is unlimited, non-exclusive and, to the mind, illogical.
+In order to form the concept of “red” we must exclude that which is not-red.”This is why no mental formulation, no conceptual system no matter how subtle or sublime can be the truth. <font color=red>Because concepts are ultimately grounded in limitation,exclusion, logic — and truth is unlimited, non-exclusive and, to the mind, illogical</font>.

 What is truth?
 Truth is a sunset, truth is rain on the streets, truth is percolating coffee.
 It is whole.
 Truth is like a hologram in that each part of it contains the totality.
 Truth is not a sum of the parts and no amount of explanation can ever reach it; **it simply is what it is**.

 **What is truth?
-Truth is a rose — not the word “rose” nor any theory about roses but purely a rose itself.** We can experience a rose, we can experience reality, we can experience truth,but as soon as we try to put it into words we distort it.
+Truth is a rose — not the word “rose” nor any theory about roses but purely a rose itself.** We can experience a rose, we can experience reality, we can experience truth,but <font color=red>as soon as we try to put it into words we distort it</font>.
 We could write a million words about experiencing a rose on a warm spring evening but they would not even come close to the experience itself.

 To really see this is to understand, as Osho often said,that ignorance is so vast that it can never be destroyed.
 What is water?
 Science answers that it is H2O, hydrogen and oxygen.
 What is hydrogen, what is oxygen?
 Science answers that they are certain configurations of protons and electrons, matter and energy, but these are just new names.

 Nobody knows what an electron is, nobody knows what matter is, nobody knows what hydrogen is and nobody knows what water is.
 We have added a few new labels and categories,but the mystery is still profound, totally impenetrable.
-Our ignorance is infinite, it can never be overcome.
-It is not possible to ever really know anything.
+Our ignorance is infinite, it can never be overcome. <font color=red>It is not possible to ever really know anything</font>.

 This being so, it follows that even the simplest things are basically incommunicable, they can’t actually be accurately talked about.
 Words immediately distort them.
 If this is true of water or a rose, how much more true is it of words about being.. .self.. .existence. **The moment we talk about it we fall into error and distortion and falsity.**

 Thus when we say that being is truth or bliss or peace it must be remembered that this is the language of poetry, of metaphor, of indirect allusion.
 Even the very words “being” or“self” or “existence” are merely labels created by the mind, and we do well not to take them literally.

-The apt phrase used in the Buddhist Surangama Sutrais that all words and concepts about existence are “a finger pointing at the moon.”
-Words can only indicate, suggest; they are not the moon — reality — but only a finger pointing at it.
+The apt phrase used in the Buddhist Surangama Sutrais that <font color=red>all words and concepts about existence are “a finger pointing at the moon.”</font> Words can only indicate, suggest; they are not the moon — reality — but only a finger pointing at it.

-The mind, however, misses the moon and focuses onthe finger.
+<font color=red>The mind, however, misses the moon and focuses on the finger</font>.
 Mind pores over philosophies, theologies, meta-physical systems and then feels that the existence is really such-and-such a way.
 Mind always misses the point.
 Even the concepts in this paragraph are just toys in the sandbox.

 An interesting true story: A seeker once came to the Zen master Joshu and asked, “What is the Buddha?
 Who is the Buddha?
 Where can he be found?”
 Joshu replied, “Go into the temple.
 You will find the Buddha there.”
 Then the man said, “But inside the temple there is only a stone statue.
 And you know and I know that a stone statue is not the Buddha.”Joshu replied, “You are absolutely right.
 A stone statue is not the Buddha.”And so the man said, “Then who is the Buddha?”
 And Joshu replied, “Go into the temple.
 You will find the Buddha there.”